4: Chrysalis

 Today I learned.

-The needle’s length widened quickly and bored a hole through Uzi’s hand.
-The pain, the servos immediately disabled by the heat and disintegration, Uzi had no choice but to release her grip.
+The acid-barb’s length widened quickly and it bored a hole through Uzi’s hand.
+The incinerator-sharp pain, the servo hydraulics immediately disabled by the disintegrating heat — Uzi had no choice but to release her grip.

 And then the tail lashed.